sgsutcliffe/Bacteriophages_Playing_Nice/0_RawData/README.md

 One healthy individual was sampled at 16 time points.
 For 3 time points bulk metagenomics was sequenced (bacteria metagenomics) and for all 16 time points viral metagenomics was completed.
 For 8 time points two seperate viral metagenomic read runs were done.
 So there are 24 viral sequence runs.
+See full SRA info (with added in days and replicate) in the file SraRunInfo.txt

 For more information on the metadata and how samples were collected see orginal manuscript.